By Jessica O'Neill

 In a recent interview with the Guardian, Zinenani Majawa, the national coordinator of the FSWA, outlined how the police were entering the rooms of sex workers and beating them for breaching the restrictions, and made the comparison there has been no mention of the police carrying out this kind of treatment in the homes of married couples.
 It would appear an easy way for police to feel they are enforcing the restrictions by targeting vulnerable sex workers.
 Although the need to control the spread of the virus is of significant concern, the applicable measures must be respected and the protection of human rights should still be paramount.

 The workshops were held by the UNCTAD in February and offered information on rules and customs of trade procedures to equip these traders with the knowledge they need to survive the crisis.
 A number of female traders have pursued informal crossing paths that can expose them to violence, fines and confiscation of their produce if they are detected by border authorities.
 The awareness of rights and obligations will assist these female traders and protect them from border issues.
-Having the opportunity for development and strengthening their skills will enable the women in Malawi to overcome the challenges faced by their businesses and support the wellbeing of their families.
+Having the opportunity to develop and strengthen their skills will enable the women in Malawi to overcome the challenges faced by their businesses and support the well-being of their families.

 The restrictions introduced in many countries, in an attempt to curb the spread of Covid-19, have had a disproportionally negative effect on the lives of women, and Malawi is no different.
 With the police force selectively enforcing the measures and targeting this vulnerable group of society, there are women struggling to bring home any income and suffering from brutality.
 Overcoming the virus is the ultimate goal for all countries, but in the interim, the importance of protection for citizens, ensuring economic recovery and the prevention of poverty should not be forgotten.